 If you have removed CSS or image files from your website that are embedded within the recorded HTML, then the styles might not be shown anymore in the Heatmap or Session recording.
 However, any generated heatmap data or recorded session will be still correctly displayed, because we track activities in a special way with maximum accuracy.
-If you are loading cached CSS version with unique file names, such as
+Matomo tries to store the entire CSS of each webpage in the database.
+In some cases this may not work see this FAQ when you load the CSS from a different domain.
+If you are loading cached CSS version with unique file names such as

 <link href="cache/223ks2j3jdmam4.css" data-matomo-href="uncached.css">.
 In this case Matomo would load the